gvwilson/teachtogether.tech/_chapters_en/joining.md

 incorporated, we will add you to the acknowledgments ([s:intro-acknowledgments](#SECTION)) unless you request otherwise.

-- The source for this book is stored on GitHub at <{{site.repo}}>.
+- The source for this book is stored on GitHub at [{{site.repo}}]({{site.repo}}).
 If you know how to use Git and GitHub and would like to change, fix, or add something, please submit a [pull request](#g:pull-request) that modifies the LaTeX source in the `tex` directory.
 If you would like to preview your changes, please read the instructions in the `BUILD.md` file in the root directory of the project.

-- If you simply want to report an error, ask a question, or make a suggestion, please file an issue at <{{site.repo}}>.
+- If you simply want to report an error, ask a question, or make a suggestion, please file an issue at [{{site.repo}}]({{site.repo}}).
 You need to have a GitHub account in order to do this, but do not need to know how to use Git.

 - If you do not wish to create a GitHub account, please email your contribution to [{{site.email}}](mailto:{{site.email}}) with either